|25.03.2020, 13:00 - 17:00|

 Bldg.
 30.95, Seminar room A+B

-In their work, scientists regularly need to both process new information about complex phenomena and convey such knowledge to individuals unfamiliar with the subject matter (e.g. students, researchers from other fields).
-Often, we use words to describe the related concepts to ourselves and others.
+As a scientist, you regularly need to process new information about complex phenomena and convey such knowledge to individuals unfamiliar with the respective subject matter (e.g. students, researchers from other fields).
+As it is now widely recognized, visual aids can greatly support the processes of understanding and communicating scientific concepts.

-This workshop is open to doctoral and postdoctoral researchers at KIT who are KHYS members.
+This seminar is open to doctoral and postdoctoral researchers at KIT who are KHYS members.

 Dr. Stefan Götze (KHYS)